Mental Health SupportMental Health Support

 All clergy need to develop self-awareness of their own wellbeing in order to seek support when needed.
 This is especially crucial in the area of mental health.
 If you are in need of help please make sure that you seek it early, help is always available.
 It is also important to make sure that you listen to those around you if they suggest a need for support or for time for restoration and recovery.

-Many of these counselling options are both free and entirely external to our diocesan structures.
+There are counselling options that are both free and entirely external to our diocesan structures.
 If you need further paid counselling please contact Neil Smart who will deal with all requests in the utmost confidence.

-Emergency counselling and advice: All clergy have access to a free 24-hour counselling and advice service, provided by Health Assured through the Wisdom App.
-This can be accessed immediately and will give guidance if further intervention is required.
+All clergy have access to a free 24 hour counselling and advice service, provided by Health Assured through the Wisdom App.
+This help can be accessed immediately and they will give guidance if further intervention is required.

 See full information on the ECAP page.